hashicorp/terraform-website/content/source/docs/enterprise/vmware-setup-guide.html.md

 #### SSL/TLS

-A valid, signed SSL/TLS certificate is required for secure communication between clients and the PTFE application server.
+A valid, signed SSL/TLS certificate is required for secure communication between clients and the Terraform Enterprise application server.
 Requesting a certificate is outside the scope of this guide.
 You will be prompted for the public and private certificates during installation.

 ## Infrastructure Diagram